 Only one dose is needed for the Johnson & Johnson vaccine.

-The Pfizer vaccine is still being given under an emergency use authorization for people ages 5-15.
-The vaccine has already been safely given to millions of people in this age group, and was safely given to millions of adults under an EUA.
+The Pfizer vaccine is still being given under an emergency use authorization (EUA) for people up to age 15, and the Moderna vaccine is being given to people 17 years old or younger under an EUA.
+These vaccines have already been safely given to millions of people in these age groups, and was safely given to millions of adults under an EUA.

 Where can I find information from the FDA?